bnasslahsen/hello-autonomousdb/README.md

 The demo shows how you can integrate a spring-boot cloud native application with Oracle autonomous DB.
 You will be able to run this application from Your IDE or you can deploy it in Oracle Cloud Infrastructure.

+# Protecting your database credentials with OCI Vault

+OCI Vault is a Centralized and customer controlled key management.
+It is:
+- natively integrated to many OCI services – Autonomous, Exadata, Object Storage and others
+- Fully managed
+- highly available service
+- Support regulatory compliance: Meets PCI DSS and FIPS 140-2 Level 3 standard for cryptographic processing

+Hardcoding the database credentials in the configuration files might be acceptable for less critical environements like local developer station.
+On the other hand, using a Secret Manager is number 1 security best practice for protecting any sensitive information (example, DB credentials for a production environment):
+- Store and retrieve any sensitive information
+- Encrypted using keys from Vault

+Using Secret management in OCI Vault, is completely free.
+We will see it's easy to integrate with spring-boot application using oci-sdk.

 # Running the application in your I.D.E

 ## Pre-requisites